The New Zealand Cycle Trail grading system aligns with the approach taken by both the Department of Conservation and Mountain Biking New Zealand.

 Trails are all graded on a scale of 1-5, with Grade 1 being the easiest and Grade 5 being for expert cyclists.

-The West Coast Wilderness Trail is graded 2 (easy).
+The West Coast Wilderness Trail is a Grade 2 (easy) ride with some Grade 3 on road (intermediate) sections.

 Easy Trails are described as being "predictable".
 They deliver no surprises and are mostly flat with some gentle climbs.
 The surface is firm gravel and the trail is wider enough for two people to cycle side-by-side at times.
 Grade 2 trails that utilise existing roads generally follow quiet roads with little traffic.
 Easy Trails are suitable for beginners, occasional cyclists and families with limited cycling experience.
 A multi-geared bike with medium to wide tyres is recommended, such as a comfort bike, touring bike or mountain bike.